rancher-government-carbide/carbide-registry-api/readme.md

     - DELETE: delete releaseimgmapping

 #### Possible Additions:
-- /user
-    - POST: should accept username and password
-        - only returns cookie first time user is created
-- /login
-    - POST: should accept username and password
-        - returns authentication cookie/token (stored in browser by frontend)
 - /product/{product_name}/release/{release_name}/image
     - GET: get all images for product release
     - POST: create new image for product release